If you are making a TV programme or video about the Advanced Passenger Train - Please let me know !

 The new trains promise to drastically reduced journey times between the Midlands and London.

 The programme follows the design and manufacturing of the new trains including accompanying Sir Richard on fact finding trip to Italy, one of nine countries in Europe where tilting trains are well established.
 Branson's Baby also looks back at the history of the ill-fated Advanced Passenger Train.
 Former engineers express views on the failed project which most people admit was years ahead of its time.
-APT Chief Engineer Alan Wickens says "It was a very exiting project.
+APT Chief Engineer Alan Wickens says "It was a very exciting project.
 Morale was very high and there was the belief that what we were doing was very important."
 Many members of the original team still say it was the best thing they ever worked on.

 CHANNEL 4 Broadcast 1 December 2001